loomio/loomio-docs/en/src/user_manual/groups/membership/management.md

 ## Administering your group
 There are only two user types in a Loomio group; **member** and **admin**.

 Admins perform administrative tasks for your group including; add and remove members, make and remove admin permissions, change group privacy and member permission settings, upgrade and manage subscription plans.
+Admins are also able to see the email address of invited members and to export group data.

 The person creating a new Loomio group is made admin by default.
 We recommend to make at least one other person in your group admin, to insure someone can always administer your group.